eeditiones/tei-publisher-faq/content/images/static-images.md

 ```

 This does not differ from using IIIF - just that images will be resolved statically against the base URI instead of going through the IIIF protocol. `pb-facsimile` will still allow you to zoom into the image and pan it with the mouse.

+For sure, images can be hosted anywhere and do not need to be stored on TEI Publisher.
+Just change the `base-uri` to point to the base URL you want to retrieve images from.